tinylog-org/website/content/documentation/configuration.md

 ERROR: Hello Error!
 ```

 The minimum length (and all other length definitions) can also be defined for placeholders together with plain text.
-In opposite to the example above, this example avoids outputting any spaces before the colon:
+In opposite to the above example, this example avoids outputting any spaces before the colon:

 ```properties
 writer.type    = console